-On-campus extra-curricular activities (exceptions include CU EMS and the Double Discovery Center)
+- On-campus extra-curricular activities (exceptions include CU EMS and the Double Discovery Center)

-Any academic or experiential endeavor that requires a student to pay to participate in the program
+- Any academic or experiential endeavor that requires a student to pay to participate in the program

-Opportunities that support partisan political activity or that involve proselytizing, preaching or missionary work on behalf of a religious organization
+- Opportunities that support partisan political activity or that involve proselytizing, preaching or missionary work on behalf of a religious organization

-An opportunity where you will be supervised by a classmate, peer, family member or friend
+- An opportunity where you will be supervised by a classmate, peer, family member or friend

 Regarding Stipends, Fellowships and Additional Funding

-A note if you are receiving a stipend, fellowship, additional funding outside of WEP or plan to apply for supplemental funding:
+Note if you are receiving a stipend, fellowship, additional funding outside of WEP or plan to apply for supplemental funding: